learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 `Your server is running at 67.205.152.27:59976`

-Open up another browser tab, paste that web site address and add `/my_list.txt`.
-So in this example, I'll be visiting `http://67.205.152.27:59976/my_list.txt`. **We will call this tab "the viewing tab."**
+Open up another browser tab, paste that web site address and add the file I wish to view after a `/`.
+We want to view `/my_list.html`, so in my example, I'll be visiting `http://67.205.152.27:59976/my_list.html`. **We will call this tab "the viewing tab."**

 We see: